-Speaker 1:0:05Be kind to everyone you meet is fighting a hard battle.
+Speaker 1:0:05"Be kind.
+Everyone you meet is fighting a hard battle."
 This quote has been shaped by many throughout history and is one I try to reflect upon when meeting New People.
 My guest today embody this kind of thinking as founders of the last mile, a rapidly growing and impactful organization working to transform life for incarcerated individuals for successful reentry through business and technology.
 Training Beverly Parenti and Chris Redlitz were and are successful.
 Venture capitalists, though they did good things.
 They weren't looking to start a new nonprofit.
 In fact, they entered California, San Quentin State Prison, quite reluctantly.
-Next thing they knew they were going to San Quentin twice per week for 40 weeks.
-In addition to running their vc from the results of their efforts are extraordinary.
-Please be sure to listen all the way through today's episode to hear from Kenyatta Layout, one of the graduates who have transformed his life sentence to reenter and share his skills to help lift up others.
+Next thing they knew they were going to San Quentin twice per week for 40 weeks in addition to running their VC firm.
+The results of their efforts are extraordinary.
+Please be sure to listen all the way through today's episode to hear from Kenyatta Leal, one of the graduates who have transformed his life sentence to reenter and share his skills to help lift up others.

 Speaker 2:2:13that shaped your experience of work in the early days.
 Well, first job that goes way back, I believed that I have worked all my life.
 I grew up in a home where my both of my parents worked.
 They were extremely industrious and I'm first generation American.
 They came to the country with virtually nothing and built their careers and really instilled within all of us the desire to be the best we possibly can be and to work as hard as we can to prove ourselves and to become successful.
 So I worked in the family business as a babysitter and I worked for the post office.
 Imagine that throwing hand, throwing mail into slots for airmail for army bases and so forth.
 And that was really an exciting job because it was my first experience with a government entity and it was one of tremendous responsibility.
 So I really enjoy it.

-Speaker 3:3:20That is the first person that's ever said working for the post office.
-It was never told me that
+Speaker 3:3:20That is the first person that's ever said working for the post office was exciting.

-Speaker 3:4:57for you.
+:4:57Chris, what about you?.
 I just want to make sure that you understand that this is our second chapter.
 Yes.
 So people, you know, talk about how you qualify your, your work life.
 So I think we're at our second phase.
 Okay.
 Is that fair?
 That's fair.
 Okay.
 Yeah.
 And I'm sure not the last, not the last.
 The first.
 Yes.
 Yeah.
 You know, very similar.
 Uh, my, uh, my dad's parents came from Germany and a very strong work ethic as well.
 Uh, when he was young child, he didn't speak English.
 German was his first language, a very industrious family as well.
-So I think the similarities that beverly and I had about a strong work ethic were, were very apparent at an early age.
+So I think the similarities that Beverly and I had about a strong work ethic were, were very apparent at an early age.
 And I too started working.
 I had my paper route when I was nine.
-And, uh, that was, I was very proud to be throwing papers and my, my best buddy pete hathaway.
+And, uh, that was, I was very proud to be throwing papers and my, my best buddy Pete Hathaway.